zama-ai/tfhe-rs/tfhe/docs/how_to/rust_configuration.md

 # Using the right toolchain for TFHE-rs.

-TFHE-rs only requires a nightly toolchain for building the C API and using advanced SIMD instructions, otherwise you can use a stable toolchain (with version >= 1.72 for ARM devices)
+TFHE-rs only requires a nightly toolchain for building the C API and using advanced SIMD instructions, otherwise you can use a stable toolchain (with version >= 1.72)
 Install the needed Rust toolchain:

 ```shell